 Scope: Project-specific Municipal Agreement (MA) with the City of Richmond (the City).
 Engagement with the City and TransLink on future construction impacts, stakeholder concerns, and other inputs to the Project.
-Monthly City of Richmond: Highlights: Ongoing weekly meetings between the Project Team, the Design-Builder, and City staff. o The Municipal Agreement (MA) with the City of Richmond was finalized and fully executed.
-Continued engagement with the City and the Design-Builder regarding the City watermain shutoff, decommissioning, and reinstallation plan.
+Monthly City of Richmond: Highlights: Ongoing weekly meetings between the Project Team, the Design-Builder, and City staff.
+Continued engagement with the City and the Design-Builder regarding the watermain design, City watermain shutoff, decommissioning, and reinstallation plan.
 Continued engagement with the City and the Design-Builder regarding the fibre optic relocation works, including impacts to affected municipal buildings.
-TransLink and Coast Mountain Bus Company (CMBC): Ongoing bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC. o Bus shelter ownership confirmed, and removal/re-instatement protocol was communicated with the Design-Builder.
+Continued engagement with the City and the Design-Builder regarding the upcoming tree removals.
+TransLink and Coast Mountain Bus Company (CMBC): Ongoing bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC. o Continued engagement with TransLink and CMBC regarding upcoming traffic impacts related to transit infrastructure and pedestrian access.
 Utilities: Regular coordination meetings with impacted utility companies regarding utility relocation designs.
-Sent Letter of Authority to BC Hydro confirming Project scope and commitments as per the Protocol Agreement.
-Assisting the Design-Builder with the MOTI Highway Use permitting application process for utility relocations.
 Three-Month Continue to facilitate reviews of the Design-Builder submittals and design packages Lookahead: by the City and TransLink.
+Provide a Project update and overview of upcoming construction activities to Richmond's Mayor and Council.
 Monitor the City's watermain shutoff to allow for construction activities to occur in the vicinity.
 Monitor the BC Hydro distribution line relocation work on site.